lida0804l/Color_style_transform.github.io/README.md

 </p>

 # Implementation
-The implementation of color style transformation is actually the extension of the famous "Histogram equalization", oftentimes having a good fundation is crucial to achieve great thins. <br>
+The implementation of color style transformation is actually the extension of the famous "Histogram equalization", oftentimes having a good fundation is crucial to achieve great things. <br>
 <br>
 **Mapping** <br>
 The way color style transformation is implemented is by generating the mapping function for each R/G/B channel from input to reference image automatically, once the distribution of histogram is approximately the same, so does color style: